 Industrial equipment, aerospace structures, and automotive components often require different paint treatments in different areas — different colors, different paint types (primer vs. topcoat only), or bare metal areas for electrical grounding.
 Peelable maskant applied before painting defines the boundaries between differently treated zones.

-After the primary paint treatment, the maskant is peeled from the zones requiring different treatment or bare metal.
-A subsequent paint application or additional masking step may follow.
-The sequential masking and painting approach builds up complex multi-zone coatings with clean boundaries between zones.
+Unlike tape masking, which suits flat surfaces and simple geometries, peelable maskant conforms to complex three-dimensional surfaces, curved edges, and recessed features — a real advantage for parts requiring multiple paint zones with non-linear boundaries.
+After the primary paint treatment, the maskant is peeled from the zones requiring different treatment or bare metal, and a subsequent paint application or masking step may follow, building up complex multi-zone coatings with clean boundaries between them.

 Shot Peening and Abrasive Processing

-Maskant for shot peening must resist high-velocity abrasive particle impact — steel shot at 0.5–1 mm diameter traveling at high velocity would penetrate or strip a thin, soft maskant but is effectively stopped by a thick, tough rubber maskant.
-Peeling after shot peening reveals the unpeened protected surfaces while the treated areas show the characteristic peened surface texture.
+Selective shot peening — applying compressive residual stress to specific areas while leaving others unpeened — is used in aerospace and automotive manufacturing for fatigue life improvement in critical zones, with peelable maskant protecting the areas that should not be peened.
+The maskant must resist high-velocity abrasive particle impact: steel shot at 0.5–1 mm diameter would penetrate or strip a thin, soft maskant but is effectively stopped by a thick, tough rubber formulation.
+Peeling afterward reveals the unpeened protected surfaces while the treated areas show the characteristic peened texture.

 Incure’s Surface Finishing Maskant Products